 - Tell the dealer exactly what you want - a repair, refund, apology, etc.

-- Include a readable copy of your purchase contract, window label and title application, and other supporting documentation if you can.
+- Upload legible copies of your purchase contract, Buyers Guide (window sticker), title application, and other supporting documentation.

 What happens next: